Abdullah-Tariq-qbatch/Temp/Report_ ProxyBrowser Project Documentation.md

             -     nvm use 14.9.0
     - Set env variables through the terminal
     - **To Install Project dependencies, use the following command:**
+        - This project exhibits better compatibility with Yarn compared to npm.

         -     yarn
     - **To initialize the project in development mode for the first time, please follow these steps:**